mathie/mathie.github.io/_drafts/specifying-rails-controllers-with-rspec.markdown

 We've been developing their in-house stock management system for a while, so we've got an established Ruby on Rails project in which to hang the new functionality.
 It's just going to be a case of extending it with a new model, controller, and a couple of actions.
 And we're all set up with rspec, of course.
+Better still, we're set up with [Guard][], too, so our tests run automatically whenever we make a change.
+You can find the starting point of the project on the [initial setup](https://github.com/mathie/widgets/tree/initial-setup) branch.

 ## Listing all the widgets